Table of Contents:

 REASONABLE FRIEND: “Guys, guys.
 Why don’t we just choose the place that’s closest to us with the highest ratings?”

 HOFFMAN: In a work environment, you’re more likely to encounter a more structured configuration.
 Organizations tend to work on at least some kind of hierarchical system: there are employers and employees, managers and team members, bosses and staff.
-You might be saying to yourself: “I want to make sure my company is constantly challenging our own assumptions, but we also don’t want anarchy.
+You might be saying to yourself: “I want to make sure my company is constantly challenging our own assumptions, but we don’t want anarchy.
 We want to make sure that at the end of the day, the leaders whose job it is to make hard decisions can actually make them.”

 In other words, if you want to have disagreement to lead to action instead of more disagreement, it helps to have an agreed-upon structure in place first.
 That doesn’t prevent someone in the mail room from challenging an idea from the C-Suite, it just means it’s up to the C-Suite to listen.